VNG-Realisatie/archi-scripts/Scripts/View/readme.md

 # view readme

-JArchi function for generating and auto layout of an Archi view
+Generate and auto layout Archi view(s)

 Use cases:

 - quickly generate a starting point for a new view
 - generate multiple context views (one element and all its related elements)
 - analyse your model by generating different views.
-- Use nesting to find unexpected relations, see double relations, etc.
+- use nesting to find unexpected relations, see double relations, etc.

 Based on "generate views using graphlib" by Herve Jouin.
 See https://forum.archimatetool.com/index.php?topic=639.msg3563#msg3563